couchbaselabs/hands_on_n1qlAnalytics/content/slide-14.md

-## SQL++ for SQL Users: Unnesting
+## Unnesting (1)

 In previous examples we've seen that we have nested data and that we can construct nested data in a query.

-Now we also need to unnest data.
+Obviously, we also need to unnest data.
 One way to unnest data is using the UNNEST clause.
 In this example bind each order to *o* and use *o.items* to retrieve an array of items for the order.
 By unnesting *o.items*, we effectively join each order *o* with each of its items *i*.

 <pre id="example">
 SELECT o.orderno,